Realistic Model Railways

 At some point sweat equity investment is necessary.
 For some this is fun as it is an extension of their skills in home ownership.
 For others it is a phase that just needs to be done!
 And a few choose to let a pro do it for them.

-Proto87, Fast Tracks, Tortoise Switch Motors, Wabbit Switch Motors
+Rail Sizes, Proto87, Fast Tracks, Mole II, Tortoise and Wabbit Switch Motors

 computer controlled railways, etc: